Could Seahawks sign Antonio Brown? It’s unlikely and maybe unadvised but not impossible

 - He filed a grievance to continue wearing his old helmet even though it was banned by the league.

-- He posted a letter detailing his fines from unexcused absences on Instagram, and reportedly threatened to hit Raiders general manger Mike Maycock.
+- He posted a letter detailing his fines from unexcused absences on Instagram, and reportedly threatened to hit Raiders general manager Mike Maycock.

 - One day after making an emotional apology to teammates and coaches, he demanded his release from Oakland.